tedserbinski/www-jekyll/index.markdown

 layout: home
 pageid: home
 title: "Ted Serbinski"
-description: "Startup lessons from an entreprenuer and open source hacker, turned early stage VC at Detroit Venture Partners, helping to rebuild Detroit and the Midwest."
+description: "Startup lessons from an entrepreneur and open source hacker, turned early stage VC at Detroit Venture Partners, helping to rebuild Detroit and the Midwest."
 ---

 <div class="row">